-Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham holds each February, attracting families into the cathedral city in north-east England .
+Stuart Forster reports on what to expect if you visit the festival of Fire and Ice Durham holds each February.
+The event attracts families into the cathedral city in northeast England.

 Durham’s Fire and Ice festival

 I asked Adam Deathe, the Business Engagement Manager of Durham BID, to explain what the Fire and Ice festival is ahead of the 2019 edition.

 “We’ve got designs drawn from Greek mythology, local history, and stars of the stage and silver screen,” he added, referencing the Heroes and Villains theme of the 2019 Fire and Ice InDurham festival.
 The theme of the festival changes each year.